dodoser34/Duckapp/README.md

 <p>
   DuckApp is a lightweight web messenger with a fun “duck-themed” interface: quirky icons, rounded avatars, a soft color palette, and smooth animations.
-  The project uses a simple frontend + backend structure, perfect for learning and prototyping chat applications.
 </p>

 <hr>